RamonWill/portfolio-management-project/README.md

 # Installation
 If you do not have Python 3.7+, you can download it [here](https://www.python.org/downloads/release/python-370/, "here").

-In the terminal navigate to the project directory and type 'pip3 install -r requirements.txt'.
+In the terminal navigate to the project directory and type `pip3 install -r requirements.txt`.
 This will install all the required modules to run this application.

 API - Keys